sbalnojan/meltano-codespaces-2nd/README.md

 Let's get started!

+## What you're building - let's take a sneek peak ##

+There's a csv [customers.csv](data/customers.csv) with
+- customer names, e-mail adresses and ips
+- you're going to extract this CSV and load it into an SQL-database, like, right now!

+Go ahead, just run

+> `meltano run tap-csv hide-ips target-duckdb`

+And boom, you're done.
+Don't believe us?
+You can use a helper function to check the SQL-database:

+> `./meltano_tut select_db`

+A few fun things you can notice:
+1. There are no ip addresses inside the database, right?
+Check [customers.csv](data/customers.csv), there were there.
+2. That's because above you added a "mapper" "hide-ips" that is completely customizable and in this case hashes the ips.
+3. Meltano told you at the beginning "no state found, complete import,..." ....
+Don't believe us? ...

+# Let's go ahead and build it ourselves within 5 minutes #

 ## Step 0 - Open Codespaces

 *If you opened this from our homepage, you can go straight to Step 1.*